 The documents that the bank requires can differ between organisations, the list below is indicative.

 For new organisations not all of these documents might be present.
-On case-by-case basis certain documents can be requested (for example half-yearly numbers, budgets, structure of the administration).
+On case-by-case basis we can request certain documents.
+For example half-yearly numbers, budgets, structure of the administration.

 Risk factors that might be present in the not-for-profit sector include:

-This does not mean that an NPO which has one or several of these risk factors present is actually engaged in financial crime, however for each of these risk factors the bank might ask in-depth questions to assess the likelihood of money laundering or financing of terrorism occurring.
+Are one or more of the above risk factors present?
+This doesn't have to mean that an NPO is engaged in financial crime.
+However for each of these risk factors the bank might need to ask more questions.
+We do this to assess the likelihood of money laundering or financing of terrorism.

-The risk assessment in its entirety gives an indication of the risk level and does not only comprise the sum of the individual answers, but also the coherence and logic between the different risk factors.
+The risk assessment in its entirety gives an indication of the risk level.
+We don't just sum up the individual answers.
+We also look at the coherence and logic between the different risk factors.

 For new foundations the following points are especially important:

-Via the links below, you can find more information (in Dutch) about the board and structures.
+The links below provide more information (in Dutch) about the board and structures.

 Via the links below, you can find more information (in Dutch) about funding.